redzrush101/EFI-RYZEN-5600-B550-RX6600/README.md

 # EFI-RYZEN-B550-RX6600

-:information_source: **The current version is fully macOS Monterey and Ventura compatible.**
+:information_source: **The current version is fully macOS Monterey, Ventura and Sonoma compatible.**
 OpenCore, drivers, and kexts are always up to date!

 <br/>